marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/advanced_topics/multiple_label_columns.md

     test_data[f'pred_{label}'] = predictors[label].predict(test_features)
 ```

-## Important Notes

-Ensure other label columns are excluded from features.

-When training multiple predictors (Option 2), adjust the time_limit parameter accordingly.
+Note that you need to ensure other label columns are excluded from features, and adjust the time_limit parameter accordingly.
 If you have N label columns, consider allocating your total available time divided by N for each predictor

-This approach allows you to use both AutoGluon MultiModal with multiple label columns despite their native limitations.
+## Customization
+To learn how to customize AutoMM, please refer to [Customize AutoMM](../advanced_topics/customization.ipynb).